Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 - Appreciate the role of continuous evaluation and refinement of ROM processes to ensure they are effective and aligned with best practices in the field

-By blending engaging evidence-led presentations with success stories from the coalface of clinical practice, you will be inspired and enabled to facilitate changes in your local measurement leadership by:
+By blending engaging evidence-led presentations with success stories from the coalface of clinical practice, participants were inspired and enabled to facilitate changes in local measurement leadership by:

 - Dr. Heidi Brattland, Clinical Psychologist and Associate Professor, Norwegian University of Science and Technology (NTNU), Norway